DE / EN

 Attendance

 Participating students are required to attend all sessions.
-If the Corona situation aggravates, the course will be offered in Zoom.

 • Literature

-• Chalmers, A.F.: What is this thing called science?
+Chalmers, A.F.: What is this thing called science?
 4th edition, Hill and Wang Publisher, 2013.

 Recommendable is also the following book for further studies:

-• Curd, M.; Cover, J.A., Pincock, C.: Philosophy of Science – the Central Issues, 2nd edition, Nor-ton publishers, 2012
+Curd, M.; Cover, J.A., Pincock, C.: Philosophy of Science – the Central Issues, 2nd edition, Norton publishers, 2012

 For session 6, the sources will be specified according to the topics selected.
+The sessions owner is kindly asked to offer suggestions until November 30, 2024.